gbraux/CMS-Outlook-Addin/README.md

 # Techical details

-Because of limitations of "light" javascript-based Outlook Add-ins (supported since Outlook 2013 and pushed by the Exchange Server), we also need 2 server-side PHP scripts hosted on a web server to handle some stuff the client-side Add-In can't do itself (think about API calls to CMS, or some Exchange Web Services calls).
-Those scripts HAVE to be hosted on the same Web Server as the Add-In (no support for CrossDomain calls), and are called by the Add-In through Javascript AJAX calls.

-- CmsProxy.php : Server side PHP script to make REST requests to the CMS Server API on behalf on the Add-In, and get the default space details of a user
-- EwsProxy.php : Server side PHP script to set the UCCapabilities property of a calendar Item through EWS (Exchange Web Services) on behalf of the Add-In.

 ## Add-In Location

 The Outlook Add-In itself is located in the OutlookAdd-In folder.
 Those files are automatically downloaded by the client when the Add-In is pushed by the Exchange Server (note : not all files may be needed for the Add-In to work, just using the default template from MSFT ...).